Nippypipo/Data-Scientist-Portfolio/README.md

-# Data Scientist Portfolio 👨‍💻
+# Data Science Portfolio 👨‍💻

 Welcome to my Data Scientist portfolio!
 Below are some of the key projects I've worked on: